Our Approach to Learning

 Calculus

-We begin with an overview of the topics covered in the last class by refreshing students' understanding of The Fundamental Theorem of Calculus.
+We begin with an overview of the Fundamental Theorem of Calculus.
 We derive rules for computing derivatives and integrals and practice applying those rules.
-We study how to differentiate a linear function and derive the sum, product, power, and chain rules.
-We give students plenty of practice in computing various derivatives before then showing them how to compute anti-derivatives in the process of computing integrals.
-We conclude with a look at convex sets and how first and second derivatives can be used to understand convex functions and optimization.
+We study sum, product, power, and chain rules, and conclude with a look at convex sets and how derivatives can be used to understand optimization.

 Set Theory

-The crown jewel of the our curriculum is a course on transfinite set theory.
-In this course students explore ideas related to the cardinality of infinite sets, with some goals being for students to struggle a bit with the Continuum Hypothesis and to write a version of Cantor's diagonalization proof for themselves.
-A strong emphasis is placed on students learning to formulate their own arguments.
+The crown jewel of our curriculum is a course on transfinite set theory.
+Students explore ideas related to the cardinality of infinite sets, with goals including struggling with the Continuum Hypothesis and writing a version of Cantor’s diagonalization proof for themselves.